Pence illustrates sharp contrast with Biden: ‘Stakes have never been higher’

 The evening also showcased two of the president’s top West Wing advisers: senior counselor Kellyanne Conway, who is leaving her post next week, and Ms. McEnany, who shared her personal story of undergoing a mastectomy in 2018 to prevent the likelihood of breast cancer.

 But the marquee speech was delivered by Mr. Pence, 61, the president’s unflaggingly loyal running mate who is considered a top contender for the Republican presidential nomination in 2024.

 He touched on themes of school choice, right to life and the momentous decision facing voters who are at a “crossroads of freedom.”

+“President Trump set our nation on a path to freedom and opportunity from the very first day of this administration,” Mr. Pence said.
+“But Joe Biden would set America on a path of socialism and decline.”

 The vice president has been a workhorse of the campaign even during the coronavirus crisis, making 75 trips to 27 states since October.
 He also has embarked on 11 campaign bus tours since November, including four in the crucial battleground state of Pennsylvania and three in Michigan, according to the vice president’s office.